mechimavericks/WordToNumber/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you'd like to contribute to this Flutter Package Project, please check out our [Contribution Guidelines](Contribution.md).
+If you'd like to contribute to this Python Package Project, please check out our [Contribution Guidelines](Contribution.md).

 ---